-In the event of an emergency, it is critical that you have enough supplies together to ensure that basic needs are being met.
-You will want to prepare a disaster emergency "kit" that serves as a resource for two purposes: 1.) in the event you are told to shelter-in-place and are not able to go to the grocery store, get prescriptions filled, etc.; and 2.) if an evacuation order is issued and you have only 36 - 48 hours to leave your home.
+It is critical that you have enough supplies together to ensure that basic needs are being met.
+You will want to prepare a disaster emergency "kit" that serves as a resource for two purposes: 1.) in the event you are told to shelter-in-place and are not able to leave the facility for some time; and 2.) if an evacuation order is issued and you have only 36 - 48 hours to leave your location.
 In addition to lacking the time to go shopping for the necessary supplies, you will not be able to rely on local stores to keep their shelves stocked during an emergency.
 It is critical that you gather supplies ahead of time to utilize if homebound or bring with you if you are evacuated.
-Your kit should include items such as non-perishable food, water, medicine prescriptions, a first-aid kit, cash and toiletries.
-For a more complete list, please see the checklist in Appendix D.
+Your kit should include items such as non-perishable food, water, prescriptions, a first-aid kit, cash and toiletries.
+For a more complete list, see Appendix C.